vanvalenlab/kiosk-imageJ-plugin/README.md

 ![image](resources/step_3_screenshot.png)

-4. Select which model you wish to run ("multiplex" is the default).
-Please see our [documentation](https://github.com/vanvalenlab/intro-to-deepcell/tree/master/deepcell_dot_org#formatting-data-for-web-based-models) for data requirements for the different model types.
+4. Select which model you wish to run ("mesmer" is the default).
+Please see our [documentation](https://github.com/vanvalenlab/intro-to-deepcell/tree/master/pretrained_models#formatting-data-for-pre-trained-models) for data requirements for the different model types.

 ![image](resources/step_4_screenshot.png)